McKnight Artist Fellowship Logo

 • Application materials submitted are the applicant’s sole and original work.

-• Providing false or misleading information on this application, or failing in any other way to comply with the rules will subject you to disqualification and forfeiture of the fellowship.
+• Providing false or misleading information on this application, or failing in any other way to comply with the rules, will subject you to disqualification and forfeiture of the fellowship.

-11. Music creator’s Demographic Form (2022 Demographic Information Form)
+11. Music Creator’s Demographic Form

 • African descent/Diaspora